skodapetr/skodapetr.github.io/_posts/2021-07-07-visualisation-of-similarity-search.md

 ---

 Similarity search is a simple search method with a wide range of applications in many domains.
+Yet the search results are often visualised just as an isolated ordered lists.
+While this is sufficient for users of the similarity methods, the authors of such method can benefit for additional insight.

 <!-- more -->